 Armrests are important to provide proper positioning and to prevent dislocation or subluxation.
 They can be adjustable in length.
-It can be a flip back arm or completely removable one.
+It can be a flip back arm or a completely removable one.
 This depends on what kind of transfer your patient is able to perform.
 Dropping the arm, or removable armrest helps with slide board transfer.
 You can also get padded armrests or grooved armrests.
-Your patient may benefit from molded armrest which is anatomically contoured to cradle patient’s arm.
-This is when a patient needs a complete support of arm.
+Your patient may benefit from molded armrest which is anatomically contoured to cradle the patient’s arm.
+This is when a patient needs complete support of arm.
 They are very comfortable as well.
 They are easily removable to perform pivot transfer or slide board transfer.

 You can play with this part depending on the type of wheelchair your patient is in and what part of back they need the maximum support at.
-For example, for minimal support, you can provide mid contour back, for moderate support at thoracic region – you may want to choose moderate to deep contour back.
+For example, for minimal support, you can provide mid contour back, for moderate support at the thoracic region – you may want to choose moderate to deep contour back.

 Lateral Support or Side Support:

-Lateral or side support goes very close with the type of back support patient needs.
+Lateral or side support goes very close to the type of back support patient needs.
 It also takes some playing around on clinician’s part.
-For example, you can provide a side support with mid contour back in order to prevent side/lateral leaning in the chair.
+For example, you can provide side support with mid contour back in order to prevent side/lateral leaning in the chair.
 Or you can choose to use adjustable lateral support in standard wheelchairs to provide some extra cushioning and comfort.

 Again, there are a variety of options out there for leg rests.
 You can choose standard or elevating leg rests.
-If your patient is not going to propel the chair with legs or in tilt-n-space chair, you can choose foot box, molded foot box, or complete feet support.
+If your patient is not going to propel the chair with legs or in a tilt-n-space chair, you can choose foot box, molded foot box, or complete feet support.
 In case of hemiplegia, you may choose single foot support on an affected leg and removable standard leg rest on a non-affected leg.

 It is important, mainly to prevent any pressure ulcers but also provides comfort.
 A few common types of cushions are gel cushion, air cushion, foam cushion, Roho cushion.
-Pommel cushion or anti-thrust cushion are few examples that will assist in correcting the positioning in addition to providing support and comfort.
+Pommel cushion or anti-thrust cushion are a few examples that will assist in correcting the positioning in addition to providing support and comfort.
 Depending on height and weight, you can choose a high-profile (4” height) or a low profile (2” height) cushion.